 As foodie treats I did not think that holiday could be topped until I traveled to Greece in the spring of 2012.
 To say that the food there was good would be the understatement of the year!
 From landing to take off two weeks later I didn’t have one bad meal.
 Even the snacks and fast food in the form of the Pork Gyros were amazing!
 My love of all things foodie was defiantly rekindled.
 Before going I had the Idea that Greek food would be Moussaka, Kebab and Greek Salad.
 But what I had there was so much more than that.
 The first thing I discovered was that the Kebab isn’t a Greek dish and didn’t see it anywhere.
 What they did have instead was Gyros, Pork in pitta with salad, chips and sauces.
 Perhaps not the most healthy lunch or snack but with the perfectly seasoned pork it was delicious!
 The second week on Santorini was the best for food.
 I have already written about two of the meals there, food so good you’ll almost cry.

-These are some of my favorite posts about food from abroad with recipes from and inspired by France and Greece
+These are some of my favorite posts about food from abroad with recipes from and inspired by the Dordogne and Greece, Rome and Paris

 Posts from Greece